 The rise of personalized learning is also transforming the educational landscape.
 Personalized learning is an approach to education that tailors instruction to meet the individual needs of each student.
 This can involve using data to identify students' strengths and weaknesses, providing customized learning materials, and allowing students to learn at their own pace.

-Moreover, there's a growing recognition of the importance of social-emotional learning (SEL) in education.
-SEL is the process of developing the skills and knowledge needed to understand and manage emotions, build relationships, and make responsible decisions.
+Worth adding, there's a growing recognition of the importance of social-emotional learning (SEL) in education.
+In practice, sEL is the process of developing the skills and knowledge needed to understand and manage emotions, build relationships, and make responsible decisions.
 Teachers are increasingly incorporating SEL into their lessons to help students develop these essential skills.

 Finally, there is an increase in discussion around teacher wellbeing and mental health, acknowledging the demanding nature of the profession and the impact it can have on educators.
 More resources and support systems are being developed to help teachers cope with stress and maintain a healthy work-life balance.